 Fortunately, I had my parents' masterpiece for chile colorado with shredded pork ready to go.
 Every year I get to share this spicy, velvety, delicious dish with the family and celebrate Nana too.

-- Healthy: This recipe is made with wholesome ingredients and is Whole30 compatible.
+- Healthy and Nourishing: This recipe features wholesome, natural ingredients and is Whole30 compatible.

 - Gluten-Free: I have seen many red chile sauces that use flour as a thickener, but this recipe doesn't use any thickening agent and still comes out luscious and velvety.